knix008/LVGL/MiniGUI/README.md

 ### 1. Build MiniGUI

 The project includes a local MiniGUI installation script.
-MiniGUI is built and installed locally in the `$HOME/minigui-local` directory.
+MiniGUI is built and installed locally in the `minigui-local` directory inside this project.

 ```bash
 # Make the installation script executable